funmaker/bqneditor/README.md

 Example grayscale gradient: `+´¨ ↕ 127‿127`

 Audio is represented as an array of at least 64 PCM samples from -1 to 1.
 It can be a list for mono audio, or an array of shape `s‿2` or `2‿s` for stereo audio.
-You can read and change sample rate using
+You can get and change sample rate using `•SampleRate 𝕩` and `•SetSampleRate 𝕩` respectively.

 Example sine wave: `•math.Sin 2 × π × 60 × ↕⊸÷ •SampleRate @`